 Matchmaking into a session

-Matchmaking uses a set of parameters to find the most suitable session for players.
+Matchmaking uses a set of parameters to find and connect players to the most suitable session.
+The Multiplayer Services SDK supports two ways to find a session:

 Find a session with Quick Join using Unity Lobby service

-session that is compatible with the parameters and filters passed to the MatchmakeSessionAsync
+Use the Lobby service to have a player randomly join any session that's compatible with the parameters and filters passed to the MatchmakeSessionAsync method.

 The following example demonstrates how to find and join a session in a single operation: